eademidova/blog/content/en/post/getting-started/index.md

 ---
-title: Управление версиями.
+title: Version control.
 Git
-subtitle: Пост о том, что такое Git.
+subtitle: A post about what Git is.

 # Summary for listings and search engines
-summary: Пост о том, что такое Git.
+summary: A post about what Git is.

 # Link this post with a project
 projects: []